Research Interests

 - Human–AI Interaction

-Dr. Rodriguez is accepting applications for graduate students to join her lab as a primary research advisor beginning Fall 2025.
-She will be considering applicants to both the Ph.D. program in Clinical-Community Psychology and the M.S. program in Psychological Science.
+Dr. Rodriguez is accepting applications from prospective graduate students interested in joining her lab as a primary research advisor beginning in Fall 2027.
+She will consider applicants to both the Ph.D. program in Clinical-Community Psychology and the M.S. program in Psychological Science.

 Education